15 Fun Things to do in Suffolk with Kids

 - Check out the Suffolk Wildlife Trust for things to do.

 So these are our favourite things to do around the Suffolk coast with the kids.
+Read here for more things to do in Suffolk.
 If you want to get away from the crowds of the Cotswolds, the Lake District or Cornwall, come to Suffolk and enjoy a slower pace of life.
 If there’s anything you think we have missed, please leave us a comment and we will incorporate it!

 Accommodation in Suffolk